This Year's Legislative Agenda

 From transgender equality to important protections for LGBTQ youth and seniors, there's still more work to do!
-MassEquality supports the following bills that will directly impact the LGBTQ community.
-Learn more about our LGBTQ Champions Agenda for the 2019-2020 legislative session.
+This legislative session, join us in advocating for key bills that will directly, substantively improve the lives of the LGBTQ community.

 An Act to ensure legal parentage equality S.947 | H.1713

 This bill would provide that every child have the same rights and protections under law as any other child without regard to the marital status, gender, gender identity, or sexual orientation of the parent or parents.

 An Act to promote rehabilitation including guaranteed health, treatment, and safety for incarcerated LGBTQI+ People S.1566 | H.2484